ClathomasPrime/linear-prefs/tex/notes.md

     He proved some optimality for specific values of n (a hard task).
 * Galambos and Reineir formalized some stuff from Abello and used some abstract math, and they calculate the exact size of Fishburn's domain.
+* Monjardet has a survey around 2010.
+* I thiiiink this https://arxiv.org/pdf/math/0402086.pdf and then https://arxiv.org/pdf/1802.07978.pdf make
+    significant progress (in the same family as G and R and Abello).
+BUT it's SO pure math that I have just no idea what is going on...
+* Here's the paper whose random OEIS matches gamma_n: https://arxiv.org/pdf/math/0307050.pdf

 Q: under what conditions are maximal condorcet domains characterized?
 * [DK13]: when as SYMMETRIC domain also has maximum *size* for the number of outcomes